List of countries by federal system: Belgium

 This aspect of Belgian federalism helps to explain the difficulties of partition; Brussels, with its importance, is linked to both Wallonia and Flanders and vice versa.
 This situation, however, does not erase the traits of a confederation in the Belgian system.

 Bosnia and Herzegovina

 Bosnia and Herzegovina is a federation of two entities: Republika Srpska and Federation of Bosnia and Herzegovina, the latter itself a federation.

 Iraq

-Iraq adapted an asymmetrical federal system on 15 October 2005, and formally recognised the Kurdistan Region as the country's first and currently only federal region, with the method of creating federal entities enshrined in the Constitution of Iraq.
+Iraq adapted a federal system on 15 October 2005, and formed the Kurdistan Region as the country's first and currently only federal region, with the method of creating federal entities enshrined in the Constitution of Iraq.

+St. Kitts and Nevis

+St. Kitts and Nevis is a federation of two entities: The island of St. Kitts and the island of Nevis.
+Uniquely while Nevis has its own semi-autonomous Nevis Island Assembly, St Kitts is directly administered by the federal National Assembly and lacks its own devolved government.

 Partial federal system

 South Africa

 Although South Africa bears some elements of a federal system, such as the allocation of certain powers to provinces, it is nevertheless constitutionally and functionally a devolved unitary state.

 Spain

 Spain is a unitary state with a high level of decentralisation, often regarded as a federal system in all but name or a "federation without federalism".
 The country has been quoted as being "an extraordinarily decentralized country", with the central government accounting for just 18% of public spending, 38% for the regional governments, 13% for the local councils, and the remaining 31% for the social security system.
 The current Spanish constitution has been implemented in such a way that, in many respects, Spain can be compared to countries which are undeniably federal.

 However, in order to manage the tensions present in the Spanish transition to democracy, the drafters of the current Spanish constitution avoided giving labels such as 'federal' to the territorial arrangements.
 Besides, unlike in the federal system, the main taxes are taken centrally from Madrid (except for the Basque Country and Navarre, which were recognized in the Spanish democratic constitution as charter territories drawing from historical reasons) and then distributed to the Autonomous Communities.

 An explicit and legal recognition of federalism as such has been promoted by parties such as Podemos, United Left and the Spanish Socialist Workers' Party.
 The Spanish Socialist party considered the idea of enshrining a federal Spain in 2012, as meeting point between separatist and recentralizing proposals.